Houdini (album): Music and composition

+Osborne stated that most of the songs on Houdini were written with the music completed first, with lyrics added afterward.
+Some, such as “Hooch,” began with improvised vocal sounds that were later retained as lyrics.
+He described the band’s songwriting as heavily rhythm-driven, often building arrangements around distinctive drum patterns developed with Crover to enhance the guitar riffs and overall dynamics.

+Several songs on the album were built around specific rhythmic or structural ideas.
+"Lizzy" was written to emphasize the dynamic contrast between loud and quiet sections, while "Honey Bucket" was conceived as an aggressive, fast-paced song with an unconventional structure.
+Written late in the process, "Hag Me" was influenced by Swans, Black Flag, and Miles Davis’s Bitches Brew, and was conceived as a slow, heavy track that contrasted with the album’s faster material.

+"Pearl Bomb" features a ticking electronic beat, with percussion that has been compared to a stuck typewriter, while "Spread Eagle Beagle" is a "clanky percussion solo".
+Consisting solely of percussion, the latter track has been described as a prank; it does not build to a climax, as per Cream's "Toad" (1966) or Led Zeppelin's "Moby Dick" (1969), but rather "clatters obstinately until the distances between the drum thwacks grow so long that it's almost as if you’re listening to a parody of CD-era albums whose bonus tracks come after a long silence."

 Release and critical reception

 Houdini is considered Melvins' commercially biggest release.
 It has sold 110,000 copies and peaked at number 29 on Billboard's Heatseekers Albums chart.
 The track "Honey Bucket" also received MTV airplay.

 AllMusic critic Patrick Kennedy wrote: "With their voluminous output and determination to continuously expand their sound regardless of musical trends, the Melvins oeuvre has begun to rival -- at least on paper -- the career arcs of Frank Zappa and Neil Young."
 Jonathan Gold of Spin stated: "A few sections are recorded so hot that the guitar distortion literally breaks up into white noise in your speakers; other songs—the hits—are classic Melvins tuneage, which means that they will make you wonder if the batteries are going dead in your boom-box."
 Chicago Tribune's Greg Kot thought that the album "asserts that a major-label deal hasn't watered them down a bit, though their king-size slam sounds clearer and punchier."